fedluc/qupled/src/qupled/native/tests/schemes/SCHEMES_TEST_PLAN.md

 - Group assertions only when they describe one inseparable behavior and share expensive setup.
 - For expensive solver setup, keep granular assertions but reuse local fixtures/helpers to avoid duplication.

+## Constructor coverage strategy

+- Add dedicated constructor tests whenever constructors enforce constraints, allocate key state, or initialize required invariants.
+- For each such class, include at least one `RejectsInvalid...` and one `AcceptsValid...` constructor test.
+- Add constructor-initialization tests for observable post-construction state (e.g., array/grid sizes) when meaningful.
+- Keep constructor tests independent from `compute()` tests so construction failures are diagnosed directly.

 ## What to do with private methods

 Recommended policy: